 Do we have time for one more recipe before the new year?
 How about something comforting and familiar to wind out the period-of-exhaustion-and-calamity-formally-known-as-2020?
 These chocolate chip cookie bars are nothing fancy, not too tricky to make or sophisticated in flavor profile, but what they lack in bells and whistles they make up for in flavor, chewy texture, and crispy, caramelized edges.
 Let’s talk about them.

-I’ll be honest: I’m not really sure what makes a blondie a blondie, but I think these chocolate chip cookie bars are close.
-I almost landed on “blondie” as a name but ended up deciding they would need a glossy top and gooey insides to qualify as such.
+I’ll be honest: I’m not really sure what makes a blondie a blondie.
+I think these chocolate chip cookie bars are close.
+I almost chose “blondie” as a name but decided they would need a glossy top and gooey insides to qualify.
 Instead, I landed on cookie bars, because that’s exactly what they are: cookie flavored, cookie texture, and even a cookie technique involved to make them.
 All that’s missing is the cookie shape!

 So why make make these chocolate chip cookie bars over a regular chocolate chip cookie?
 One word: EASE.
 Here, we have no scooping, no rolling of dough, no spacing dough balls out on a sheet pan and praying they don’t roll around, spread out, or burn in the oven.
 Instead, we have a single dough that is smoothed into a small pan and baked in one batch in the oven until the edges are crisp and the insides are barely done.
 This recipe makes over 20 bars, closer to 40 if you cut them in manageable portions, and they’re crazy simple to make.
 So, all in all, that’s why these bars might suit you over a classic cookie.